ICAO PRACTICE TEST VIDEO

 Investigators manage to find the data recorders.

-It was clear to us that they were really experiencing problem with airspeed and altitude.
+It was clear to us that they were really experiencing a problem with airspeed and altitude.

-They are small external sensors, which relay that information to the plane’s computerized system.
+They’re small external sensors, which relay that information to the plane’s computerized systems.

-Just before AeroPeru 603 lifted off from Lima maintenance worker had cleaned the jet.
+Just before AeroPeru 603 lifted off from Lima, maintenance workers had cleaned the jet.

 A worker had covered the static ports with tape to protect them.